It looks like you're new here. If you want to get involved, click one of these buttons!

 Follow this link to download Fabric for Unreal:

-The package contains an Unreal plugin based on the daily build of the 2.6.0 Fabric Release.
-The plugin has been built against Unreal 4.15.3.
+The package contains an Unreal plugin based on a 2.6.0 daily build of Fabric and has been built against Unreal 4.15.3.
 Currently we support Windows only, and only Windows x64 for packaging.

 Starting Beta 18 there is a new and disruptive approach on how data is imported- by introducing Import Patterns.

 The rationale of this change is based on the following lessons learned on the feedback gathered in the previous betas: